You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 Urinary Tract Infections (UTIs)

-- Kidney disease: When the kidneys aren’t filtering waste effectively, toxins and waste products buildup in the bloodstream.
-The body compensates by increasing urination frequency to flush out this buildup — even without increased water intake.
+- Kidney disease: When the kidneys aren’t filtering waste effectively, toxins and waste products build up in the bloodstream.
+The body compensates by increasing urination frequency to flush out this buildup, even without increased water intake.

 Strategies on How to Stop Your Dog From Peeing on the Bed